-2016 2015
+2017 2016

-Balance at January 1 \$ 807 \$ 92
+Balance at January 1 \$ 540 \$ 807

-Restructuring liability from Newport Merger 562
+Restructuring liability from Newport Merger - 562

-Charged to expense 642 2,074
+Charged to expense 3,920 642

-Payments and adjustment (1,471) (1,359)
+Payments and adjustment (1,216) (1,471)

-Balance at December 31 \$ 540 \$ 807
+Balance at December 31 \$ 3,244 \$ 540

-23) Commitments and Contingencies
+21) Commitments and Contingencies

 On March 9, 2016, a putative class action lawsuit captioned Dixon Chung v.
-Newport Corp., et al, Case No. A-16-733154-C, was filed in the District Court, Clark County, Nevada on behalf of a putative class of stockholders of Newport for claims related to the Merger Agreement between the Company, Newport, and Merger Sub.
-The complaint, filed on March 9, 2016, named as defendants the Company, Newport and Merger Sub, and certain then-current and former members of Newport's former board of directors.
-The complaint alleges that the named directors breached their fiduciary duties to Newport's stockholders by agreeing to sell Newport through an inadequate and unfair process, which led to inadequate and unfair consideration, and by agreeing to unfair deal protection devices.
-The complaint also alleges that the Company, Newport, and Merger Sub aided and abetted the named directors' alleged breaches of their fiduciary duties.
-The complaint seeks injunctive relief, including to enjoin or rescind the Merger Agreement, monetary damages, and an award of attorneys' and other fees and costs, among other relief.
-On March 25, 2016, the plaintiff in the Chung action filed an amended complaint, which adds certain allegations, including that the preliminary proxy statement filed by Newport on March 15, 2016 (the "Proxy") omitted material information.
-The amended complaint also names as defendants the Company, Newport, Newport, Newport, Newport's board of directors.

-Also on March 25, 2016, a second putative class action complaint captioned Hubert C. Pincon v.
+Newport Corp., et al., Case No. A-16-733154-C, was filed in the District Court, Clark County, Nevada on behalf of a putative class of stockholders of Newport for claims related to the Merger Agreement between the Company, Newport, and Merger Sub.
+On March 25, 2016, a second putative class action complaint captioned Hubert C. Pincon v.
 Newport Corp., et al., Case No. A-16-734039-B, was filed in the District Court, Clark County, Nevada, on behalf of a putative class of Newport's stockholders for claims related to the Merger Agreement.
-The complaint names as defendants the Company, Newport, and Merger Sub and the then-current members of Newport's former board of directors.
-It alleges that the named directors breached their fiduciary duties to Newport's stockholders by agreeing to sell Newport through an inadequate and unfair process, which led to inadequate and unfair consideration, by agreeing to unfair deal protection devices, and by omitting material information from the Proxy.
-The complaint also alleges that the Company, Newport, and Merger Sub aided and abetted the named directors' alleged breaches of their fiduciary duties.
-The complaint seeks injunctive relief, including to enjoin or rescind the Merger Agreement, and an award of attorneys' and other fees and costs, among other relief.
+The lawsuits named as defendants the Company, Newport, Merger Sub, and certain then current and former members of Newport's board of directors.
+Both complaints alleged that the directors breached their fiduciary duties to Newport's stockholders by agreeing to sell Newport through an inadequate and unfair process, which led to inadequate and unfair consideration, by agreeing to unfair deal protection devices, and by omitting material information from the proxy statement.
+The complaints alleged that the Company, Newport, Newport, and Merger Sub aided and abetted the directors' alleged breaches of their fiduciary duties.
+The complaints sought injunctive relief, including to enjoin or rescind the Merger Agreement, and an award of attorneys' and other fees and costs, among other relief.
+On April 14, 2016, the Court granted plaintiffs' motion to consolidate the Pincon and Chung actions.

+On October 19, 2016, plaintiffs filed an amended complaint captioned In re Newport Corporation Shareholder Litigation, Case No. A-16-733154-B, in the District Court, Clark County, Nevada, on behalf of a putative class of Newport's stockholders for claims related to the Merger Agreement.
+The complaint named as defendants the Company, Newport, and the then-current members of Newport's former board of directors.
+It alleged that the named directors breached their fiduciary duties to Newport's stockholders by agreeing to sell Newport through an inadequate and unfair process, which led to inadequate and unfair consideration, by agreeing to unfair deal protection devices, and by omitting material information from the proxy statement.
+The complaint also alleged that the Company and Newport aided and abetted the named directors' alleged breaches of their fiduciary duties.
+The complaint sought monetary damages, including pre- and post-judgment interest.
+On December 9, 2016, defendants filed motions to dismiss the amended complaint, which plaintiffs opposed.
+On June 22, 2017, the Court dismissed the amended complaint against all defendants but granted plaintiffs leave to amend.